 Dr. Floyd Coppedge, Secretary of Education

 Education Oversight Board

-Grant C. Hall, Chairman Karen Yarbrough, Vice-Chair Doyle Burns Ron Dryden Ed Long John Rex Senator Penny Williams Representative James Hager
+Grant C. Hall, Chairman

+John Rex, Vice-Chair

+Doyle Burns

+Pete Churchwell

+Ron Dryden

+Ed Long

+Karen Yarbrough

+Senator Penny Williams

+Representative Larry Roberts

 Office of Accountability

 Robert Buswell, Executive Director Matt Hesser, Assistant Director Jerry (Yu-Chao) Hsieh, Data Processing Programmer Analyst Jenean Arnold, Informational Representative

 Prepared in Cooperation with:

-Oklahoma State Department of Education Oklahoma State Regents for Higher Education Oklahoma Department of Vocational & Technical Education Oklahoma Office of Juvenile Affairs ACT Corporation, The College Board All Oklahoma Public Schools
+Oklahoma State Department of Education

+Oklahoma State Regents for Higher Education

+Oklahoma Department of Vocational & Technical Education

+Oklahoma Office of Juvenile Affairs

+ACT Corporation, The College Board

+All Oklahoma Public Schools

-This publication was prepared by the Office of Accountability, as authorized Repirint0 of the Oklahoma Statutes, Section 3-118 and 1210.5331.
-It was printed by Oklahoma Department of Education Printing Services Section, as authorized by Sandy Garrett, State Superintendent of Public Instruction.
-Fifty copies have been prepared at a cost of \$495.81.
+This publication was prepared by the Office of Accountability as authorized by Title 70 of the Oklahoma Statutes, § 3-118 and 1210.5331.
+It was printed by the Oklahoma Department of Education Printing Services.
+Seven hundred fifty copies have been prepared at a cost of \$10.15 per copy.
 Copies have been deposited with the Publications Clearinghouse of the Oklahoma Department of Libraries.
-October 1998.
+MAY 1999

+April 30, 1999

 TO THE CITIZENS OF OKLAHOMA:

-It is with great pleasure that we issue "PROFILES 1997," prepared by the Office of Accountability.
+It is with great pleasure that we issue "PROFILES 1998," prepared by the Office of Accountability.
 This series of reports is the yearly capstone for the Oklahoma Educational Indicators Program, a system set forth in the Oklahoma Educational Reform Act of 1990 (House Bill 1017) to assist you in assessing the performance of your public schools.
-"PROFILES 1997" furnishes reliable and valuable information to the public, especially parents, students, educators, lawmakers, and researchers.
+"PROFILES 1998" furnishes reliable and valuable information to the public, especially parents, students, educators, lawmakers, and researchers.

-"PROFILES 1997" consists of three publications, a "STATE REPORT", a "DISTRICT REPORT", and the "SCHOOL REPORT CARDS".
+"PROFILES 1998" consists of three publications, a "STATE REPORT," a "DISTRICT REPORT," and the "SCHOOL REPORT CARDS."
 These publications are the result of a collaborative effort headed by the Office of Accountability and include data from the following sources: the Oklahoma State Department of Education, the Oklahoma State Regents for Higher Education, the Oklahoma Department of Vocational and Technical Education, the Office of Juvenile Affairs, a school survey administered directly by the Office of Accountability, as well as other sources.